cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/ruby/index.html.md

 ### <a id='task'></a>Use Rake Task to Limit Migration ###

-1. Create a Rake task that limits migration to the first instance started.
+1. Create a Rake task that limits the migration to the first instance started.
 The metadata for an application instance running on Cloud Foundry includes `instance_id`; the first instance that starts up has `instance_id` of "0".

   ~~~
   namespace :cf do